sdclibbery/tradr/README.md

 * Show TA indicators: RSI, NVT
 * Bot log pages live update
 * Show EMAs
+* Speader bot todo
+ * Profit reporting using actual reported fees
+ * Fee gets rounded up to 1p; this should set profit limits...
+  * Calculate proper min profit given actual min fees of 1p per trade
+ * Better status reporting of current orders (colour coding etc)
+ * Better restrictions?
+  * Want up/down volatility but DONT want concerted, rapid price movement in one direction?
+  * Dont trade if spread end trades are large volume?
+ * Can back out if neither order has filled and price is moving steadily
+ * Could consider using a spread depth; eg what is the spread ignoring the first 0.5BTC on each side?

 * Hack up a moving average bots x Basic tracking of averages from candles